gauravtamhan/simple/README.txt

 Version: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: blog, one-column, custom-logo, featured-images, translation-ready, threaded-comments
+Tags: blog, one-column, custom-logo, editor-style, featured-images, translation-ready, threaded-comments

 == Description ==

 A blog-focused theme with a design aesthetic centered around minimalism and animation.
-Created using the MaterializeCSS framework, this theme utilizes big and beautiful typography which enhances readability and automatically adjusts to take advantage of a wide variety of screen sizes.
+Created using the Materialize framework, this theme utilizes big and beautiful typography which enhances readability and automatically adjusts to take advantage of a wide variety of screen sizes.
 Fluid animations help bring life to otherwise static content, giving your site a more modern appeal.
 Minimal was designed to be completely responsive and to showcase your content, meaning your site always looks great whether it’s on a smartphone, tablet, laptop, or desktop computer.

 == Installation ==